 4) Industry-specific applications

-5) Leading infrastructure as a service (IaaS) solution
+5) Leading the way with infrastructure as a service (IaaS)

 Azure’s hybrid cloud environment gives businesses the option to run from the cloud with ease.